melanielaporte/melanielaporte/README.md

 ### Fun Facts About Me
 - Love storytelling — whether it's crafting narratives in code or writing fiction.
-- Fascinated by ideas of "choose your own adventure" and gamefying life, especially mundane topics.
+- Fascinated by ideas of "choose your own adventure" and gamefying life subjects, especially mundane topics.
 - Aspiring tango dancer.

 ---